davidliuk/blog/src/apply/test/TOEFL/SPEAKING/独立题/README.md

 4. Conclusion

-   So, that' s why I choose/ agree ...
+   So, that's why I choose/ agree ...

 ## 教育类

 ### 学生繁忙

-Personally speaking, I prefer XXX, just because XXX saves me a lot of time/is a waste of time.
-You know, I'm a senior student and I major in Software Engineer.
-I have tons of work to do everyday like taking class, writing paper, tracing and dealing with my data, and preparing for the courses for the next day.
-I spent most of my time in classrooms and library everyday, and also I have to do some internships in my spare time.
-So I don't have any time to waste.

-You know, I am a senior student and I major in Software Engineer.
-I have tons of work to do everyday.
-I constantly feel the pressure of taking classes, writing papers, juggling part time job and so on.
+论点：

 As a university student, I constantly feel the pressure of taking classes, writing papers, juggling part time job and so on.

 I am a university student who is busy with a lot of things, like taking classes, writing papers, preparing for exams and so on.
 Therefore, it' s very necessary for me to do sth

 For students, study is always the top priority.
+- For students, study is always the top priority.

-Time is very precious for students, because
+- Time is very precious for students.

-后面接
+As a university student, I constantly feel the pressure of taking classes, writing papers, juggling part time job and so on.

+I am a university student who is busy with a lot of things, like taking classes, writing papers, preparing for exams and so on.
+Therefore, it's very necessary for me to do sth

 1. 时间宝贵

    - 需要提高效率

-     Therefore, it' s very necessary for me to maximize the time efficiency.
+     Therefore, it's very necessary for me to maximize the time efficiency.

    - 需要节省时间

-     Therefore, it' s very important for me to save time.
+     Therefore, it's very important for me to save time.
 However, learning international news is very time-consuming.

      However, doing an experiment costs a lot of time, I mean, you need to go to the lab, prepare some materials, and do the experiment step by step by yourself.